Thinkwise/docs/docs/sf/functionality.md

 A new control procedure can be created under the *Control procedure* tab.
 It is subsequently indicated how this procedure should be assigned: static or via SQL.

-Thinkwise recommends entering the name of the developer when creating a control procedure so that if there are any questions about the development, the right developer will always be easily accessible.
-The developer tests their own template and sets it to complete when it is complete.
-The review checkmark is subsequently checked by the project manager.
-They determine who tests which templates.
+When a control procedure is created or edited, the name of the developer will automatically be filled in the *Developer* field.
+If any questions arise about the development, this will allow them to be directed at the right developer.

 ### 2. Add a template